Female Plastic Surgeons Help Women Suffering From Disfiguring Conditions

-Recently, Dr. Andrea Pusic, a Plastic Surgeon at Memorial Sloan-Kettering Cancer Center in New York and Vice-President of WomenforWomen Reconstructive Surgery, sat down to talk with Ines Gioannini, a high school student who had just accompanied Dr. Pusic on her latest surgical mission to Tanzania.
+Recently, Harvard Medical School Professor Dr. Andrea Pusic, President of the Plastic Surgery Foundation and Director at WomenforWomen Reconstructive Surgery, sat down to talk with Ines Gioannini, a high school student who had just accompanied Dr. Pusic on her latest surgical mission to Tanzania.
 The two met to reflect on the experience.
 Founded by the International Society of Plastic Reconstructive and Aesthetic Surgery (IPRAS), WomenforWomen Reconstructive Surgery is a program supported by female plastic surgeons to help disadvantaged women suffering from disfiguring conditions caused by domestic violence, war and accidents.

 INES (I): In preparing for our conversation today, it occurred to me that I never asked you how WomenforWomen Reconstructive Surgery was first started.

 DR PUSIC: The Story of WomenforWomen Reconstructive Surgery began in 2007 when a small team of female plastic surgeons from Germany and the United States set off to work in a remote hospital in Northern India.
 Their goal was to offer reconstructive surgery to rural women who had been burned in domestic violence attacks.
 They traveled over long and dangerous roads and faced many challenges, including extreme temperatures and poor operating conditions.
 They carried with them a strong sense of solidarity among women.
 This journey was the start of our organization.